iduta/pyconvsegnet/README.md

 ### Requirements

-Install PyTorch following the [official PyTorch ImageNet training code](https://github.com/pytorch/examples/tree/master/imagenet).
+Install [PyTorch](https://pytorch.org/) `pip install -r requirements.txt`

 A fast alternative (without the need to install PyTorch and other deep learning libraries) is to use [NVIDIA-Docker](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/pullcontainer.html#pullcontainer), we used [this container image](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel_19-08.html#rel_19-08).

-Download the [ImageNet pretrained models](https://github.com/iduta/pyconv) and add the corresponding path the the `config` file.
+Download the [ImageNet pretrained models](https://github.com/iduta/pyconv) and add the corresponding path to the config `.yaml` file.

-Download the [ADE20K dataset](https://groups.csail.mit.edu/vision/datasets/ADE20K/). (note that this code uses label id starting from 0, while the original ids start from 1, so, you need to preprocess the original labels by subtracting 1)
+Download the [ADE20K dataset](https://groups.csail.mit.edu/vision/datasets/ADE20K/). (note that this code uses label id starting from 0, while the original ids start from 1, thus, you need to preprocess the original labels by subtracting 1)

 ### Training and Inference